Stefan Lazarević: Period of peace

-At this time there was a great ecclesiastical council in Constance on Lake Constance, which lasted from 1414 till 1418 years and gathered a great number of ecclesiastical and secular nobility from Catholic countries.
-Parliament dealt with the so-called Western Schism, and the fate of Jan Hus that was eventually put to death (6 July 1415), which led to Hussite Wars.
-In addition, it is pointed out that the threat of the Ottomans, among the participants of Parliament, was also a mission of the Serbian Despot, and it is not impossible that he went there.
+At this time, there was a great ecclesiastical council in Constance, which lasted from 1414 to 1418 and gathered a great number of ecclesiastical and secular nobility from Catholic countries.
+Parliament dealt with the so-called Western Schism and the fate of Jan Hus, who was eventually put to death (6 July 1415), which led to the Hussite Wars.
+In addition, the threat of the Ottomans, among the participants of the parliament, was also of concern of the Serbian despot, and it is not impossible that he also attended.